-Midwest Environmental Consulting Services, Inc. (MEC) performs on-site inspections, risk assessments, and final clearance evaluations to identify lead-based paint (LBP) within commercial and public buildings.
-Our team of state-licensed inspectors and risk assessors have extensive experience in determining the presence of lead-based paint and associated hazards in the dust, water, and soil.
+Midwest Environmental Consulting Services, Inc. (MEC) performs on-site HUD and Non-HUD lead inspections, risk assessments, lead wipe sampling and clearance sampling to identify lead-based paint (LBP) within commercial and public buildings.
+Our team of state-licensed inspectors and risk assessors have extensive experience in determining the presence of lead-based paint and associated hazards in dust, paint, soil, and water.

 Our non-destructive, lead-based paint building inspections are completed using X-Ray Fluorescent (XRF) technology or paint chip sampling.
 We test all painted surfaces inside and outside the building that are being considered for renovation.

 Lead consulting and inspections can be performed on a limited or comprehensive basis.
 All inspections are per Hud guidelines in the Renovation, Repair, and Painting Rule (RRP).
 Final reports identify the specific areas tested and document the measurement readings of any identified lead-based paint.

 All samples are examined by a licensed analyst from an independent third-party laboratory which is accredited by the United States Environmental Protection Agency (EPA) and takes part in the National Voluntary Laboratory Accreditation Program (NVLAP).

 “Lead can enter drinking water through corrosion of plumbing materials, especially where the water has high acidity or low mineral content that corrodes pipes and fixtures.